 Crash by Jerry Spinelli

 My all-time favorite read-aloud chapter book for kids.
 I read this to my third graders every single year.
-And I cried in parts of it- every single year.
+And I cry in parts of it- every single year.
 If you have not read this book- go grab it right now!

 Teammates by Peter Golenbock

 This is an amazing little picture book!
 It’s the story of Jackie Robinson becoming the first African-American professional baseball player.